Vegan Vitamin D: Why Mushrooms are Your Best Whole Food Source

 Did you know most sources of supplemental vitamin D come from lanolin, a wax found in sheep’s wool?

 If you follow a plant-based diet, this might be something you want to avoid.
-To solve this dilemma, Real Mushrooms has created a vegan vitamin D out of, yup you guessed it, MUSHROOMS.
-This article will shine a light on everything you need to know.
+To solve this dilemma, Real Mushrooms has created a vegan vitamin D out of, yup, you guessed it: Mushrooms.

 Vitamin D Supplements made from Lanolin